mattcieslak/hbcd-docs/docs/demographics.md

 **Estimated length of time for completion**: 10 minutes

 ## Quality Control (QC) Processes
-**QC Procedures**
-QC procedures included monitoring the data dashboard for variable missingness and data consistency.
+**QC Procedures**: QC procedures included monitoring the data dashboard for variable missingness and data consistency.<br>

-**Common Issues Identified**
-High missing on income (although in line with expectations)
+**Common Issues Identified**: High missing on income (although in line with expectations)

 ## Potential Issues Flagged by Subject Matter Experts
 **Measure Name**: We learned through RA reports that some participants reported challenges in answering certain questions, such as those related to race and ethnicity (e.g., options did not capture identity) and occupation (i.e., imperfect option for job type and number of hours).

-## Additional Information
-**Upload the scoring algorithms used for any calculated scores or summary scores as well as the look up tables and any norming used.**
-Needs to be updated once the WG confirms whether we can include a created race and ethnicity variable (in contact with data scientists on this topic)